Quantifying over Boolean announcements: Boolean arbitrary public announcement logic

-Just as for the logical language, we may occasionally write $M(P)$, $M_s(P)$, $\logicbapal(P)$, in order to be explicit about the parameter set of atoms $P$.

 Note that the languages of $\logicapal$ and $\logicbapal$ are the same, but that their semantics are different.
-The only difference is the interpretation of $\Box \phi$: in $\logicapal$, this quantifies over the $\Box$-free fragment \cite{balbianietal:2008}, so that, given the eliminability of public announcements from that fragment \cite{plaza:1989}, this amounts to quantifying over formulas of epistemic logic:.
+The only difference is the interpretation of $\Box \phi$: in $\logicapal$, this quantifies over the $\Box$-free fragment~\cite{balbianietal:2008}, so that, given the eliminability of public announcements from that fragment~\cite{plaza:1989}, this amounts to quantifying over formulas of epistemic logic:

-\subsection{Semantic results}
+\section{Semantic results}

 We continue with basic semantic results for the logic.
 They will be used in various of the later sections.
 Various well-known results for any dynamic epistemic logic with propositional quantification generalize straightforwardly to \logicbapal.
-We start with the bisimulation invariance of \logicbapal.
-This is shown as for \logicapal.